withastro/astro/docs/src/pages/guides/deploy.md

 ### GitHub Actions

+1. In the astro project repo, create `gh-pages` branch then go to Settings > Pages and set to `gh-pages` branch for Github Pages and set directory to `/` (root).
-1. Set the correct `buildOptions.site` in `astro.config.mjs`
+2. Set the correct `buildOptions.site` in `astro.config.mjs`
-2. Create the file `.github/workflows/main.yml` and add in the yaml below.
+3. Create the file `.github/workflows/main.yml` and add in the yaml below.
 Make sure to edit in your own details.
-3. In Github go to Settings > Developer settings > Personal Access tokens.
+4. In Github go to Settings > Developer settings > Personal Access tokens.
 Generate a new token with repo permissions.
-4. In the astro project repo (not \<YOUR USERNAME\>.github.io) go to Settings > Secrets and add your new personal access token with the name `API_TOKEN_GITHUB`.
+5. In the astro project repo (not \<YOUR USERNAME\>.github.io) go to Settings > Secrets and add your new personal access token with the name `API_TOKEN_GITHUB`.
-5. When you push changes to the astro project repo CI will deploy them to \<YOUR USERNAME\>.github.io for you.
+6. When you push changes to the astro project repo CI will deploy them to \<YOUR USERNAME\>.github.io for you.

 ```yaml
 # Workflow to build and deploy to your Github Pages repo.